-SRMs may be discontinued for various reasons (e.g., existence of other suitable materials, technical obsolescence, measurements that do not meet the required standards, etc.).
+SRMs may be discontinued for various reasons (e.g., the existence of other suitable materials, technical obsolescence, measurements that do not meet the required standards, etc.).
 The decision to terminate a NIST SRM requires a careful assessment of the role it plays for NIST's customers and of the potential impact of the termination.
 In addition, reasonable alternatives to current customers, if appropriate should be provided.
 This step is normally carried out by, or in cooperation with, the SRM Coordinator and with the concurrence of the Radioactivity Group (RG) leader.
-The RG leader confers with the RPD division chief and inform ORM that the SRM will be discontinued.
-ORM with the assistance of the radioactivity SRM coordinator will then complete the steps necessary for discontinuation or the SRM.
+The RPD division chief confers with the RG leader and informs ORM that the SRM will be discontinued.
+ORM, with the assistance of the radioactivity SRM coordinator, will then complete the steps necessary for discontinuation of the SRM.

-Version Date Author Approval Pages Filename 7.6 12/16/24 CMO AKT 6 of 36 RPDQMIIv760
+Version Date Author Approval Pages Filename 7.7 03/05/25 CMO/LLP/ AKT AKT 6 of 36 RPDQMIIv770